TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

   --clean-code
 ```

-So I creaated one with clean code, and then with commented code (on all tasks!) and then with reasoning ONLY on original ground truth correct tasks (not allowed if doing test time fine-tuning).
+So I created one with clean code, and then with commented code (on all tasks!) and then with reasoning ONLY on original ground truth correct tasks (not allowed if doing test time fine-tuning).
 ```bash
 cd llm-python
 uv run python generate_training_data.py \